earthbound19/FountainLibreOfficeTools/README.md

 THIS TOOLSET CONTAINS:

-	1) "LibreOffice_ScreenplayTemplate_v1.3.4.2 (standard).odt":
+* "LibreOffice_ScreenplayTemplate_v1.3.4.2 (standard).odt":
-	An OpenOffice/LibreOffice template with styles to easily format plain text documents as proper screenplays (industry-standard complaint).
+* An OpenOffice/LibreOffice template with styles to easily format plain text documents as proper screenplays (industry-standard complaint).
 Yes, there's another template out there already that does this.
 This one is better because it gets more "bang for the buck" with space: it very closely follows the formatting and layout "cheats" of Movie Magic Screenwriter, which gets more words on a page with no one the wiser.
 (My apologies to Final Draft fans: I simply haven't examined the thing.
 Much.)
-	2) "AltSearchScript Fountain Batch 1.2.txt":
-	Source code which can easily be copied (see documentation.pdf) into the batch source file of one Alt.Search-Replace LibreOffice extension, to allow batch conversion of fountain text to a properly formatted screenplay (by way of the provided document template with screenplay styles).
+* "AltSearchScript Fountain Batch 1.2.txt," which is source code than can easily be copied (see documentation.pdf) into the batch source file of one Alt.Search-Replace LibreOffice extension, to allow batch conversion of fountain text to a properly formatted screenplay (by way of the provided document template with screenplay styles).
-	3) "libreOfficeExtension_AltSearch-1.4.oxt":
-	A copy of said LibreOffice extension for you to install (you may find the same or a newer version of the extension with an internet search for "LibreOffice Alt.Search-Replace extension" (which is, like LibreOffice itself, freely sourced and licensed).
+* "libreOfficeExtension_AltSearch-1.4.oxt," which is a copy of said LibreOffice extension for you to install (you may find the same or a newer version of the extension with an internet search for "LibreOffice Alt.Search-Replace extension" (which is, like LibreOffice itself, freely sourced and licensed).
-	4) In the /fonts folder:
-	Copies of fonts developed by me to solve problems described at the repository referenced earlier in this document.

 Last but not least, this toolset is freely sourced (GNU GPL v3 or later) and platform-independent; anywhere that you can install LibreOffice, you can install this toolset, and you may also freely adapt/redistribute this toolset for your own purposes.

 MORE EXPLANATION
 Problems this toolset solves: